uio-bmi/immuneML/docs/source/tutorials/how_to_simulate_antigen_signals_in_airr_datasets.rst

 done using the Simulation instruction in the YAML specification.
 Any type of repertoire dataset (experimental or simulated) can be used as a starting point for an immune event simulation.

+To import an existing dataset that will be used as a baseline for implanting immune signals, see :ref:`How to import data into immuneML`.
+Alternatively, to generate a dataset consisting of random sequences, see :ref:`How to generate a random sequence, receptor or repertoire dataset`.

 YAML specification of the Simulation instruction for introducing immune signals
 ---------------------------------------------------------------------------------